libp2p/docs/content/docs/nat/autonat.md

 ---
 title: "AutoNAT"
-weight: 3
-pre: '<i class="fas fa-fw fa-book"></i> <b> </b>'
-chapter: true
-summary: AutoNAT lets peers request dial-backs from peers providing the AutoNAT service.
+description: AutoNAT lets peers request dial-backs from peers providing the AutoNAT service.
+weight: 2
+aliases:
+    - /concepts/autonat
+    - /concepts/nat/autonat
 ---

 While the [identify protocol][spec_identify] described above lets peers inform each other about their observed network addresses, not all networks will allow incoming connections on the same port used for dialing out.